ProLeagueNetwork/PLNdocs/README.md

-# PLNdocs
-Documentation for Pro League Network
+# PLN Wagering API Documentation

-## General Wagering Information
+## General Information

 Lines are partitioned by tournament, and each document has:
 - `tournamentId`: Unique UUID (string)